3ative/thermostat-project-v3/README.md

 * 3D Printer files provided are as seen in the tutorial and can be used as a base model for your own 'Front Plate' mounting solutions.

+# Please Be Aware:
+_Depending on the supply, SOME OLED displays have the VCC & GND (0v) pins reversed - Be sure to check and adjust your build accordingly._

 # Watch the full tutorial here: https://youtu.be/RorDXsYIrnQ

 🎁 Found this useful or want to say 'thanks' and support my efforts...